-Combining the classic Marttiini Bronze Bird decorated handle with the beautifully patterned Damascus steel blade creates the Bronze Bird Damascus a knife thats an extremely sharp, perfectly functioning tool as well as a collectors dream.
+Combining the classic Eagle Knife decorated handle with the beautifully patterned Damascus steel blade creates the Eagle Damascus, a knife that's an extremely sharp, perfectly functioning tool as well as a collectors dream.

 These knives are individually numbered and delivered in gift boxes.